 Following the market’s evolution and the move to automation, at LexisNexis Risk Solutions we have invested in integrating our LexisNexis® Map View platform to our Data Hub platform, enabling perils scores and exposure data to be available at point-of-quote alongside all the other data enrichment used for automated business insurance and SME quotations.

-No customer left behind
+Data enrichment for insurance: no customer left behind

 Our survey also looked at the view of insurance providers towards data enrichment, its usage and value.

 Indeed, when it comes to the business value added from data enrichment, perils data is considered of utmost importance, with 92% of commercial property insurers and 87% of business/SME insurers saying it is ‘extremely valuable’ or ‘very valuable’.

 But in terms of current usage of data, while commercial property insurers make heavier use of data enrichment for property characteristics, with 70% reporting it, the highest data usage among business/SME insurers is for business and business owner information, with 71% reporting it.

 With the market evolving to offer some real-time short term insurance products, data enrichment, especially for perils attributes, is going to be essential for pricing/underwriting in a fast and accurate manner.
 A higher degree of data enrichment and data granularity is going to allow insurers to individually price individual risks.